pavelkomarov/spectral-derivatives/README.md

 When using the Fourier basis, spectral derivatives require periodic boundaries, but the Chebyshev basis allows arbitrary boundaries, extending the method to a much wider class of functions (albeit via nonuniform sampling).

 This package can be useful any time you want to take a derivative numerically, such as for doing PDE simulations.
-For taking derivatives of noisy data, spectral methods naturally enable global filtering by weighing basis function contributions.
+For taking derivatives of noisy data, spectral methods naturally enable global filtering by weighting basis function contributions.

 Note these methods are best for situations when you *don't know the generating function of your data*; if the generator is known, then autodifferentiation tools like [JAX](https://jax.readthedocs.io/en/latest/quickstart.html) are your friend.